BlairCurrey/peggle-clone/README.md

   - `GameStateManager`. singleton, interface for getting/setting state, emits events on set (maybe)
 - [ ] win when 0 pegs left, else lose when 0 balls left
 - [x] "Preloader" scene to preload all assets, then "Game" scene https://youtu.be/z15L4E7A3wY?si=HRf457MpaxG0EbKl&t=318
-- [ ] free ball bucket - moving "bucket" that should end turn but not decrease ball possession
 - [ ] ball should not reset until pegs are done disappearing
+- [x] can gain points by hitting a block
-- [ ] audio
+- [x] audio
-  - [ ] on shoot
+  - [x] on shoot
-  - [ ] on block hit
+  - [x] on block hit

 ## beta featrures

 - [ ] aimer can also be controlled with mouse and fired with click
-- [ ] can gain points by hitting a block (1 point per block)
-- [ ] audio
-  - [ ] on shoot
-  - [ ] on block hit
+- [ ] free ball bucket - moving "bucket" that should end turn but not decrease ball possession

 ## open questions

 - [ ] should i use geometry instead of sprites? for pegs. can probably handle polygon collision better (sprites are just circle/square?)
-- [ ] game style. clean, minimalistic, space-ish? black background, cyan pegs (high contrast).
+- [ ] game style. clean, minimalistic, space-ish? black background, cyan pegs (high contrast).]
-- [ ] should i use either phaser StateManager plugin (https://rexrainbow.github.io/phaser3-rex-notes/docs/site/statemanager/) or EventEmitter (https://photonstorm.github.io/phaser3-docs/Phaser.Events.EventEmitter.html)?
-Event Emitter in particular might be useful (maybe better integration with things happening interanlly in phaser scenes, physics, etc?)